This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- Preheat the oven to 400 F. Season tilapia with salt and pepper and place in a 13×9 baking pan, or a pan large enough to hold the filets in a single layer.
+- Preheat the oven to 400 F. Season tilapia with salt and pepper and place in a 13×9 baking pan or a pan large enough to hold the filets in a single layer.

 - In the microwave or in a small pot, melt the butter until it turns a light golden brown.
-In a small bowl or pitcher, mix together the melted butter, Parmesan, garlic, red pepper flakes, lemon juice, and zest then pour over the fish.
+In a small bowl or pitcher, mix together the melted butter, Parmesan, garlic, red pepper flakes, lemon juice, and zest, then pour over the fish.

-- Bake the tilapia for 10 to 12 minutes or until fish is cooked through (flaky and opaque).
+- Bake the tilapia for 10 to 12 minutes or until the fish is cooked through (flaky and opaque).
 Transfer to plates or a serving platter and sprinkle with the parsley; serve hot.

 Katie,